 La Rambla is the main tourist strip of Barcelona, lined with restaurants & souvenir stores.
-Like Times Square in New York, locals will try avoid La Rambla when possible and they definitely wouldn’t eat here.
-The prices are sky high and the quality is sub par.
+Like Times Square in New York, locals will try to avoid La Rambla when possible and they definitely wouldn’t eat here.
+The prices are sky high and the quality is sub-par.
 Our tour guide told us a good rule of thumb is to avoid a restaurant whenever you see a board out the front with pictures of food, saying that they serve sangria, paella & tapas.
 A good restaurant doesn’t need to show you photos of their food, nor does it need to tell you there is sangria/tapas inside.

 Blai Tapas Food Crawl

 Blai was a really cool street off the beaten path and not very known to tourists.
 The street boasts a range of pintos restaurants with tapas ranging from 1 to 2 Euro.
 You simply take a plate, walk to the bar, choose what you like, eat it and then return the toothpicks to the bar and pay for however many toothpicks you have on your plate.
 Every one of these were served on a sliced baguette.
 Chicken wing on bread?
 Why not!
 We went to 4 or 5 of these in our evening.
 It’s a great place to create your own tapas food crawl.